mohan123548/Local-Event-finder/docs/sessionlogsmohan.md

 28 april
 mohan
-created git hub
+created git hub and git repo
 thursday 30 april
-done with the branches
-Thursday 30 April
-mohan
-Friday 01-05-2026
-git hub pull request
-git hub repository  updated
-mohan kumar
+done with the branches and added a project  and added members in the  project git hub pull request git hub repository  updated mohan kumar